hymkor/sqlbless/README.md

 - Save the result of SELECT in CSV format
 - Oracle and PostgreSQL are supported.
-    - Any database supported by Go's "database/sql" can be used with a small amount of extra code in `dbdepends.go`
+    - Any database supported by Go's "database/sql" can be used with a small amount of extra code in `dbspecs.go`

 ![image](./demo.gif)